pucelle/vscode-css-navigation/README.md

 And it provides color preview besides color type css variables, recently supported color formats: hex, rgb, rgba, hsl, hsla.

+For CSS Modules imported with a default import, namespace import, or `require`, it provides module-scoped completion and go-to-definition for dot and bracket property access in JavaScript and TypeScript files.

 ![css-variable](images/css-variable.gif)